What are the operating hours for NCARB Customer Service?

 Will any preference be given to projects in which the project directors are registered architects?

 No, preference will not be given to proposals in which the project director is an architect.
 Project directors are not required to hold registration as an architect.
 However, a copy of the project director's resume outlining the education, professional, and academic experience, must be included.

 Only architects who are currently registered in a U.S. jurisdiction may serve as a non-faculty architect practitioner.
 They are not required to be registered in the same jurisdiction in which the architecture school is located and they not required to be in the same location as the school as long as they are involved in significant ways.

 What are the requirements for non-faculty architect practitioners?

 Verification of all non-faculty architect practitioners' registration status must be provided with the proposal.
-Please refer to the proposal submission form for specific information required.
+Please refer to the NCARB Award Application for specific information required.